aaaaaa123456789/bsp/specification.md

 The `inc` and `dec` variants respectively increment and decrement the address variable by the size of the value (1, 2 or 4) _after_ reading from that address.
 For these instructions, the address must be a variable; it cannot be an immediate address.
 (Note that a reference to a label is compiled as an immediate.)
+If both arguments to one of these instructions refer to the same variable, the instruction behaves as its regular counterpart, setting the variable to the value at the address and disregarding the increment.

 ### Reading values from the file buffer